forieux/super-resolution-spire/README.rst

 --------

 This code is no more maintained and not used, up to my knownledge.
-You can however contact me for questions (orieux at iap).
+You can however contact me for questions (orieux at l2s).

 Introduction
 ------------